Study of disease in Black Herefords affects human health

 In the meantime, Hardin had successfully managed the issue, with death losses shrinking drastically.
 Eighteen months later, he heard from Beever.

-“He said a children’s clinic in Pennsylvania was treating children with MSUD,” Hardin says, and they were looking for cows to test a possible cure.
+“He said a children’s clinic in Pennsylvania was treating children with MSUD,” Hardin said, and they were looking for cows to test a possible cure.

 “Days later, Dr. Beever connected me with Dr. Kevin Strauss, the medical director for the Clinic for Special Children in Strasburg, Pennsylvania.
 I learned that he had been studying MSUD for almost 20 years.”